-having(name, having (name, value, set) value, set) Finds all elements within the supplied set that have a named attribute with the given value.
-Similar to 'has' but supplies a predefined input set to search.
-Whether to use 'has' or 'having' is generally determined by the kind of query structure being used, its depth and its readability.
-Example 1: Find all Property elements with a name of "m_strName" that have a Type attribute of CString: having("Type","CString",this("PROPER TY","NAME","m_strName")) Example 2: Extend Example 1 to only include those that store a CString : having("Reference","", having("Type","CString",this("PROPER TY","NAME","m_strName"))) this(type,nam this(type, name, value) e,value) Function finds one or more elements that have a matching TYPE, and WITH a named attribute having the specified VALUE.
-Example: Find all operations named
+'has' or 'having' is generally determined by the kind of query structure being used, its depth and its readability.
+Example 1: Find all Property elements with a name of "m_strName" that have a Type attribute of CString: having("Type","CString",this("PROPERTY","NAME","m_strName")) Example 2: Extend Example 1 to only include those that store a CString : having("Reference", "", having("Type","CString",this("PROPERTY","NAME","m_strName"))) this(type,name,value) this(type, name, value) Function finds one or more elements that have a matching TYPE, and WITH a named attribute having the specified VALUE.
+Example: Find all operations named "Import Solution": this("OPERATION","NAME","ImportSolution") Synonyms: • object • item like(name,like,set) like(name, like, set) like(name, like, set, caseSensitivity) Finds a set of elements that have an attribute that starts with the search sub-string.
+Note that this is not a fully wild-carded search but is case sensitive and must be an exact match for the length of the search string. caseSensitivity: specify one of: "CaseSensitive" "CaseInsensitive" • "Default" - uses the code language to determine which to use Note that case-insensitive searching can be slower.
+Example: Find all Classes in the database whose NAME attribute starts with "CMapStr": like("NAME","CMapStr",gettype("CLASS")) contains(name,contains,set) contains(name, search_term, set) contains(name, search_term, set, caseSensitivity) Finds a set of elements that have an attribute that contains the search sub-string.
+Similar to 'like' except this will search the entire string, not just from the start. caseSensitivity: specify one of: • "CaseSensitive" "CaseInsensitive" • "Default" - uses the code language to determine which to use Note that case-insensitive searching can be slower.
+Note that this search can be slower than using 'like'.
+Example: Find all Classes in the database whose NAME attribute contains

-"Import Solution":

-this("OPERATION","NAME","ImportSo lution")

-Synonyms:

-• object

-• item

-like(name,lik e,set) like(name, like, set) Finds a set of elements that have an attribute that starts with the search sub-string.
-Note that this is not a fully wild-carded search but is case sensitive and must be an exact match for the length of the search string.
-Example: Find all Classes in the database whose NAME attribute starts with "CMapStr":

-like("NAME","CMapStr",gettype("CLAS S"))

-and(set1,set2,) and(set1, set2,) Returns the intersection of nodes between two or more sets.
-To be included in the final set, an element must exist in ALL the input sets.